 The sky guide view has numerous layers that you can toggle on or off, such as constellations and star names, a sky gradient, and coordinate guide lines.
 You can view the night sky as it is right now, or use the time machine feature to see the sky in the past or future.
 You can also turn things around with a 3D view of the globe or a geocentric or heliocentric view of the solar system.

-The $4.99 Cosmic Watch also happens to be pretty good at telling the time, in case that's useful to you.
+Cosmic Watch also happens to be pretty good at telling the time, in case that's useful to you.
 It's a $6.99 download for iPhone owners, while Android users pay $4.49.